 Quality Assurance Services in Cambridge

 Appsierra provides quality assurance for Cambridge companies through expert-supervised pods delivered from India with real GMT/BST (UTC+0/+1) overlap — QA strategy, process and governance that builds quality into the SDLC rather than inspecting for it at the end.
-You get vetted, senior-reviewed quality assurance for Cambridge's ai and semiconductors sectors: accountable, evaluation-gated and de-risked on a paid pilot, at a fraction of local in-house cost.
+You get vetted, senior-reviewed delivery — evaluation-gated and de-risked on a paid pilot.
+It suits Cambridge's ai and semiconductors teams.

 Cambridge's AI, Semiconductors, Biotech employers need quality assurance that keeps pace with their release cadence without the cost and lead time of hiring locally.
 Appsierra gives Cambridge companies a managed quality assurance pod — matched to your stack, supervised by a senior engineer who owns the quality bar, and gated by our own evaluation tooling — so quality assurance services is accountable and outcome-owned, not a body-shop contract.